-- To complete the annual solvency assessment; including assessing the quality of the data and the appropriateness of models, methodology and assumptions. - Provide the necessary reports to STL's Board and the governing body in a timely manner. - To express an opinion on the overall underwriting policy and the adequacy of reinsurance arrangements. - To advise STL's Board on the risks STL runs in so far as they may have a material impact on STL's ability to meet liabilities to policyholders and on the capital needed to support the business, including regulatory capital requirements.
-Monitor those risks and inform STL's Board if they have any material concerns. - To advise STL's Board on stress and scenario testing, on-going financial conditions, financial projections for business planning, investment strategy and asset liability matching and pricing of business.
+- To complete the annual solvency assessment, including assessing the quality of the data and the appropriateness of models, methodology and assumptions. - Provide the necessary reports to STL's Board and the governing body in a timely manner. - To express an opinion on the overall underwriting policy and the adequacy of reinsurance arrangements. - To advise STL's Board on the risks STL runs in so far as they may have a material impact on STL's ability to meet liabilities to policyholders and on the capital needed to support the business, including regulatory capital requirements.
+The Actuarial Function also monitors those risks and informs STL's Board if there are any material concerns. - To advise STL's Board on stress and scenario testing, on-going financial conditions, financial projections for business planning, investment strategy and asset liability matching and pricing of business.